eml-eda/riscvsim-dpm/README.md

 In this example the two ports are controlled through registers:

-* the first consinsts of 2 bit: one stating if the component is active, the second to activet the clock of the component.
+* the first consists of 2 bit: one stating if the component is active, the second to activate the clock of the component.
 * the second holds the voltage value.

 ~~~cpp